A Guide to Launching Your New Brand Identity

 Take a multimedia brand launch approach.

 For every enthusiastic fan that appreciates your witty, long-form storytelling, there are dozens who would never in a million years, consider reading that 2,500-word brand transition essay.
 Prepare for these media preferences by taking a diversified approach to your brand launch.
 So while you may be set on writing that clever story of brand rebirth, you should also include a more visual approach, and even consider an animated video that illustrates the before and after of your new look.
 Airbnb launched its new symbol with a mixed bag of media: lengthy text-based descriptions, social media-friendly visuals, an infographic, brief animated explanations, and founder interviews.

-Create a hub for the new brand story.
+Create a hub for your brand launch story.

 You’ll probably end up pushing this story out via a variety of platforms: social media, snail mail, press releases, and email newsletters.
 But will the details and visual assets live anywhere permanently?
 Consider dedicating a page — or even a full-blown microsite — to the story behind your new identity.
 This will give you a place to send customers, press, and investors.

 Southwest Airlines launched a microsite that explains the ins-and-outs of its new brand, including everything from employee portraits to a narrated video and FAQ section.

 Consider giving your new identity a name.

 In the weeks that follow launch, you and your staff will tell the story of the new look again and again.
 Since “our new brand identity” doesn’t exactly roll off the tongue, you might think about giving your new look a name of its own.

 Airbnb simplified the storytelling process by deeming its symbol the “Belo.”
 Anyone familiar with The Whitney will refer to the museum’s new brand mark as “The Responsive W.”

 Don’t overdo the brand identity talk.